 Lastly, I used my digital protractor angle gauge to level the bottom of the epoxy resin mould.

-3D Resin Art using Layers
+3D Resin Ocean Art using Layers

 To clarify, I intentionally poured multiple layers of epoxy to create a 3D resin ocean wave art effect.